Responsible AI Question Bank: A Comprehensive Tool for AI Risk Assessment: Conclusion

 While the current version of the RAI Question Bank is comprehensive, we have a plan for further enhancement, particularly in integrating more assessment instructions and quality metrics to support evaluators.
 The next steps will focus on expanding the depth and breadth of the question bank, ensuring that it remains a robust tool for fostering trustworthy and responsible AI development.

-In conclusion, the RAI Question Bank offers a valuable resource and tool for organizations by promoting a thorough and structured approach to risk assessment.
+In conclusion, the RAI Question Bank offers valuable insights and serves as a knowledge base, functioning as a core resource and tool for organizations, while promoting a thorough and structured approach to risk assessment.
 It supports the responsible use and development of AI systems that are not only innovative but also aligned with ethical principles and societal values.